FAQ

 Why does Steady Path ask for a planning start and end date?

 The planning window tells Steady Path which days to forecast.
-Paychecks, bills, balances, risks, and calendar events are generated inside that start-to-end date range, so choose dates that match the period you want to inspect.
+Income, bills, balances, risks, and calendar events are generated inside that start-to-end date range, so choose dates that match the period you want to inspect.

 Account & Login